warriorjp/Stream-API/System-Design-Prep/Core-System-Desgin.md

 Used on the client side.

-Client → Forward Proxy → Internet → Server
+Client → Internet → Forward Proxy → Internet → Server

 **Use Cases**
 - Enhancing client anonymity